HORIBAEzSpecSDK/python-sdk/docs/source/icl_api.md

 <br>Starting an acquisition will return an error if:
 - An acquisition is already running, or
 - Acquisition preparation has not been completed.
-- In the event of errors in the defined parameters, the result will include an `error_count` field indicating the number of errors detected.<br>
+- In the event of errors in the defined parameters, the result will include an `errorCount` field indicating the number of errors detected.<br>
 use [saq3_getErrorLog](#saq3_getErrorLog) to get the detailed error.

 **Command parameters:**